News

 The policy must meet specific criteria:

-Coverage: liability for sold products, bodily injury, and risks related to operation on the platform.
+• Coverage: liability for sold products, bodily injury, and risks associated with activities on the platform.

-Data consistency: the details on the policy must match the information on the seller's account on Amazon.
+• Data consistency: the information on the policy must match the data on the seller's account on Amazon.

 2. New EU battery regulations